ben-kemister/development-cheat-sheets/content/languages/sh/if.md

 title: IF (statement)
 tags:
 - bash
+- sh
 - variables
 - files
 - script
 ---

-This page contains examples about the use the bash `if` statement.
+This page contains examples about the use the sh/bash `if` statement.
 <!--more-->

 ## Check Variables